Francis D. Wymard

 Phone: (412) 904-3360

-With respect to criminal law, Mr. Wymard previously worked as an Assistant District Attorney in Allegheny County, where he served as first seat prosecutor in numerous jury and non-jury trials, argued at preliminary hearings, and negotiated please.
-Mr. Wymard puts to use the invaluable experience he gained in representing the government to work exclusively for clients chard with a myriad of crime sin both state and federal courts, including DUI, drug related offenses, white collar and violent crimes.
+With respect to criminal law, Mr. Wymard previously worked as an Assistant District Attorney in Allegheny County, where he served as first seat prosecutor in numerous jury and non-jury trials, argued at preliminary hearings, and negotiated pleas.
+Mr. Wymard puts to use the invaluable experience he gained in representing the government to work exclusively for clients charged with a myriad of crimes in both state and federal courts, including DUI, drug related offenses, white collar and violent crimes.

 Regarding the interplay between immigration and criminal law, in 2010, the United States Supreme Court ruled in Padilla v.
 Commonwealth of Kentucky that criminal defense attorneys must advise noncitizen clients about any potential immigration-related issues that may result from a plea or adverse verdict.
 Since then, Mr. Wymard has successfully advised various immigration related clients who have been charged with criminal offenses on the effects of potential pleas or verdicts to their immigration status.
 Additionally, Mr. Wymard obtained a not guilty verdict in front of jury in a case where a legal permanent resident client was charged with criminal offenses that had the client been convicted of he would have been placed in removal proceedings.

 When Mr. Wymard isn't plotting and planning how to help his clients out, he spends time with his wife and three children.
 He also enjoys skiing, golf and softball, and working on his immigration blog that can be found at https://immigration454.wordpress.com/.